Danil1994/SPA_Comments_App/README.md

 # Clone the repository
 git clone https://github.com/Danil1994/SPA_Comments_App.git

-# Navigate to the project folder
+# Navigate to the project folder if you are not here
 cd comments_app
 ```